adelphi-ed-tech/au-courses/courses/open-ed.md

 * allowing a few voices to dominate the conversation

-While most of the above comments hold for **online discussions**, there are some practical refinements.
+While most of the above comments hold for **online discussions**, there are some practical refinements for online weeks.

 1. You should post a video, audio, slideshow/PPT, or written introduction to the texts on the first day of the session you are